 This question can be a bit tricky as it works mostly for businesses providing more complex services.
 If you’re providing a one-time product, then a form allowing a prospect to request a specific quote is as close to on-boarding as you are going to get.

 If you are a service, there will be a few processes that take place at the start of a business relationship that you will need to go through.
-Such as a website review for inbound marketing agencies (see image above) .
 This usually consists of various assessments to find out where your new client is at so you can properly understand how you can service them.

 Try and simplify and automate these processes so they can be used as gated content.
-Not only will it clarify to your prospect how much they need you, but it will also give your sales team a conversation starter and help you to skip a to the quick wins when they convert to being a client.
+Not only will it clarify to your prospect how much they need you, but it will also give your sales team a conversation started and help you to skip a few steps when they convert to being a client.

 Your business is likely to solve more than one problem.
 You may have two or three major problems that you solve and within each of them, lies several smaller problems.
 List all your problems down and pull out the ones that can be solved easily with a simple PDF, checklist or automated questionnaire.